professorkalim/stats22-23/Lab 3 Wrangling and Ggplot.md

 Notice that to do this we filtered by votes before finding the top 10 in ratings.

 **Observation:** How is our result different if we swap the order of those steps (with the code below)?
 How do you explain this difference?
-First run the code below to see the graph.
-Then use the #note to make your observation.
+First run the code below to see the dataframe.
+Then use the #note to answer the question.

 ```r
 df4 <- movies %>%